varabyte/kotter/README.md

 Specifically, this library helps with:

+* Modifying console text in place
-* Colors
+* Colors and text decoration (e.g. underline)
-* Repainting existing lines
-* Support for animated behavior
 * Handling user input
+* Support for animations

 ## Gradle